 Photographs can never do justice to my paintings as they change when the light catches the silver or copper leaf.
 If you would like to view my actual paintings please contact me to arrange a visit to my studio.
 My work can also be seen at exhibitions: look out for the Along Your Street Exhibition at Byard Art in June 2019, Cambridge Drawing Society exhibitions in April and October 2019 as well as Cambridge Open Studios 2019.

-...but first I shall have two images exhibited in the long gallery near the Treatment Centre at Addenbrookes Hospital from 16 January to 6 March.
+...but first I shall have three urban sketches exhibited in the long gallery near the Treatment Centre at Addenbrookes Hospital from 16 January to 6 March.